pegros/PEG_EXCEL/help/sfpegExcelLoaderCmp.md

 ## Component Configuration
 ### App Builder Configuration

-All of the configuration is done in the App Builder via a set of simple properties.
+All of the configuration is done in the App (or Flow) Builder via a set of simple properties.

 ![sfpegExcelLoaderCmp Configuration](/media/sfpegExcelLoaderConfig.png)